Alfred Lee Loomis: Laboratory at Tuxedo Park

 Taking advantage of his considerable wealth, Loomis increasingly indulged his interest in science.
 He established a personal laboratory near his mansion within the exclusive enclave of Tuxedo Park, New York.
 He and his small staff conducted pioneering studies in spectrometry, high-frequency sound and capillary waves, electro-encephalography, and the precise measurement of time, chronometry.

 Eventually Loomis was elected to the National Academy of Sciences for his work in physics.

 His laboratory was the best of its kind, containing equipment that few universities could afford.
 His reputation spread quickly, particularly in Europe, where money for science was scarce.
 Loomis often sent first-class tickets to famous European scientists so that they could travel to the United States to meet with their peers and collaborate on projects.
 They would be picked up at the airport or train station and brought to Tuxedo Park in his limousine.
 At first, some in the scientific community called him an "eccentric dabbler," but soon his laboratory became the meeting place for some of the most accomplished scientists of the time, such as Albert Einstein, Werner Heisenberg, Niels Bohr, James Franck, and Enrico Fermi.
 Scientists who worked with him personally, were convinced of his capability and industry.
 His wealth, connections, and charm all made him highly persuasive.

 His Tuxedo Park laboratory was nicknamed the "Tower House", "The Loomis Lab" and "The Palace of Science".
-He turned this Tuxedo Park laboratory into a meeting place for the most visionary minds of the twentieth century; Albert Einstein, and the aforementioned scientists.
+He turned this Tuxedo Park laboratory into a meeting place for many of the most important minds of the twentieth century; Albert Einstein, and the aforementioned scientists.

 He was awarded the Franklin Institute's John Price Wetherill Medal in 1934 along with E. Newton Harvey.

 In 1939, Loomis began a collaboration with Ernest Lawrence and was instrumental in financing Lawrence's project to construct a 184 in cyclotron.
 By this time, Loomis had become a prominent figure in experimental physics and had moved his Tuxedo Park operations to Cambridge, Massachusetts, where he established a joint operation with the Massachusetts Institute of Technology (MIT).

 Additionally, Loomis's 1937 house in Tuxedo Park by architect William Lescaze is regarded as an early experiment in double-skin facade construction.
 This house included "an elaborate double envelope" with a 2 ft air space conditioned by a separate system from the house itself.
 The object was to maintain high humidity levels inside.